Win over Anxiety

 If you are experiencing any of these patterns of anxiety, it is important that you see your Primary Care Physician to rule out any possible medical problem that could be occurring, such as Hypoglycemia, Hyperthyroidism, or Mitral Valve Prolapse (which can cause symptoms like a Panic Attack).
 Your doctor should be able to tell you if there is anything else going on in your body that could be impacting the way you feel.
 A mild anti-anxiety medication may be helpful if nothing else works in calming down the anxiety.

-If there is nothing going on medically that is causing the anxiety symptoms, and you would rather not take medication at this point, then you would benefit from doing some counseling or coaching.
+If there is nothing going on medically that is causing the anxiety symptoms, and you would rather not take medication at this point, then you would benefit from doing some counseling.
 The exciting part is that anxiety is very treatable, and there are many tools you can learn that can help you feel much calmer and more at peace.

-If you would like to set up an appointment, please call me at 847-781-1407, or email me at [email protected] I would love to help you win over anxiety!
+If you would like to set up an appointment, please call me at 480-603-5360 or use the form below to contact me.
+I would love to help you win over anxiety!